mayac-deloitte/pymavproxy-testing/README.md

      ```bash
      python -m uvicorn main:app --host 0.0.0.0 --port 8000 --reload
      ```
-   - This command starts the server on port `8000` and will serve the chatbot HTML from the `/static/chatbot.html` file.

 2. **Access the Chatbot**:
    - Once the server is running, open your browser and go to: